Skip to main content

 Moving in

-You will be given a date to move in so please look out for this in the information sent to you from the Admissions and Tutorial Offices.
+• You will be given a date to move in so please look out for this on your tenancy agreement.

 Moving Out